13 15 15Call

 If you’ve been injured from hitting a pothole, and you can successfully prove that the council responsible was negligent, then it would be the council’s public liability insurer that pays your bike accident compensation.

 Accident statistics show that most bike accidents with cars are the fault of the driver of the car.
-However, assessing who’s at fault and how much their actions contributed to the accident (known as ‘contributory negligence’) is something that’s assessed on a case-by-case basis.
+However, assessing who’s at fault and how much their actions contributed to the accident is something that’s assessed on a case-by-case basis.

 Some common examples of cycling accidents where the driver is typically at fault include: